 RECOMMENDED READINGS AND RESOURCES

-DR. AUDREY ATKINSON'S RECOMMENDED READINGS
+DR. AUDREY'S RECOMMENDED READINGS

 Dr. Brené Brown’s entire collection.
 Her work focuses on how to live a whole-hearted life and developing resiliency in responding to difficult emotions.
 She also has a podcast called Unlocking Us, which is excellent.

 "The Relationship Cure: A 5 Step Guide to Strengthening Your Marriage, Family, and Friendships", by John Gottman and Joan DeClaire